cedricwalter/TVProgram/readme.md

 * time like 13:15 can be converted in English to "Quarter past One" or "treize heure et quart"

 ## TVGuide

+### InteractiveTVGuide
-* InteractiveTVGuide which can be used with 4 different buttons: time up/down and channel up/down, start reading first channel at current time, press time up or down for 15min increment, navigate channel list with 2 another push button
+Can be used with 4 different buttons on Raspberry PI: time up/down and channel up/down

+Start reading first channel at current time, press time up or down for 15 min increment, navigate channel list with 2 another push button
+Any push on one of these button stop reading and move to next time slot or channel.

+### TVGuide now
-* TVGuide now: give you the actual TVProgram on all channels running now.
+Give you the actual TVProgram on all channels running now.

+### TVGuideFromTO
-* TVGuideFromTO: configurable guide, for example all TVProgram tonight on all channels
+Configurable guide, for example all TVProgram tonight on all channels

 ## Configuration
 * `config.properties` is either located in classpath or in current directory, an example is located in `src/etc/config.properties`